A Beautiful Mind (book): Reception

 The book won the 1998 National Book Critics Circle Award for biography, was a finalist for the Pulitzer Prize for biography, and was shortlisted for the Rhône-Poulenc Prize in 1999.
 The book also appeared on The New York Times Bestseller List for biography.

 Criticism

-John Milnor notes the ethical issues posed by the book, an unauthorized biography prepared without the cooperation of the subject.
+John Milnor described the book as "a drastic violation of the privacy of its subject", noting the ethical issues posed by an unauthorized biography prepared without the cooperation of Nash himself.
+While acknowledging Nasar's extensive research, Milnor observed that "mathematical statements and proper names are sometimes a bit garbled".

+Game theorist Martin J. Osborne published a detailed critique noting "many errors and oddities", including misattributions, exaggerated anecdotes, and quotations presented without proper context.
+Osborne criticized Nasar's tendency to uncritically transmit material from interviews, contrasting her presentation of John von Neumann anecdotes with more careful treatments by other biographers.
+He also identified errors in the book's explanations of game theory concepts.

 Adaptation

 The book inspired the film A Beautiful Mind, directed by Ron Howard and starring Russell Crowe and Jennifer Connelly as John Nash and his wife Alicia Nash respectively.
 It won numerous awards, including the Academy Award for Best Picture and Best Adapted Screenplay for 2001 at the 74th Academy Awards.